-If your puppy is small enough to fit between the rails on your staircase, he’s in danger of squeezing through and toppling down to the floor below.
+If your puppy is small enough to fit between the rails on your staircase, they’re in danger of squeezing through and toppling down to the floor below.

 Be aware that your pup might decide all that fabric is great for biting and tearing.
-If he starts making short work of the barrier, you’ll have to resort to a baby gate to keep him off the stairs.
+If they start making short work of the barrier, you’ll have to resort to a baby gate to keep them off the stairs.

 Protecting Your Stairs